jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

 -   You must have downloaded ``update-iso.sh`` from |dnload-loc|.

--   In order to be able to deploy subclouds from either controller, all local files that are referenced in the ``bootstrap.yml`` file must exist on both controllers \(for example, ``/home/sysadmin/docker-registry-ca-cert.pem``\).
+-   In order to deploy subclouds from either controller, all local files that are referenced in the ``subcloud-bootstrap-values.yaml`` file must exist on both controllers
+    (for example, ``/home/sysadmin/docker-registry-ca-cert.pem``).

 .. rubric:: |proc|